nixworks/public/news/2011/06/6/README.md

 Tear gas and rubber bullets reportedly used to break up religious gatherings in villages across the country.

 ### [Two United States drone missiles kill 14 people in  Pakistani Taliban compounds near Wana in South Waziristan. ](/news/2011/06/6/two-united-states-drone-missiles-kill-14-people-in-pakistani-taliban-compounds-near-wana-in-south-waziristan.md)
-_Context: Pakistani Taliban, South Waziristan, U.S., Wana, drone_
+_Context: Pakistani Taliban, South Waziristan, United States, Wana, drone_

 ### [2011 Yemeni uprising: Armed men affiliated with al-Qaeda kill seven soldiers and injure 12 others near the city of Zinjibar. ](/news/2011/06/6/2011-yemeni-uprising-armed-men-affiliated-with-al-qaeda-kill-seven-soldiers-and-injure-12-others-near-the-city-of-zinjibar.md)
 Armed men killed sevensoldiers and wounded 12 others in clashes in the southern Yemenicity of Zinjibar on Monday, a local official and witnesses said.